California Small Estate Affidavit: How to Transfer Assets Without Probate in 2026

 • No court filing is required for the affidavit; you present it directly to the institution holding the deceased person’s property.

-• Many San Diego County families use this process successfully to access bank accounts, collect final paychecks, and claim other assets without hiring an attorney.
+• Many San Diego County families use this process to access bank accounts, collect final paychecks, and claim other assets without hiring an attorney.

 What Is a California Small Estate Affidavit?